 doing a single directory lookup and file read for each request (assuming that the file is found in the conventional directory structure).

 Another advantage is security related.
 Distributing directory-level configuration access also distributes the responsibility of security to individual users, who may not be trusted to handle this task well.
-Ensuring that the administrator maintains control over the entire web server can prevent some security missteps that may occur when access is given to other parties.
+Keep in mind that it is possible to turn off

 .htaccess interpretation in Apache if these concerns resonate with you.